 Most meningiomas grow very slowly, often over many years without causing symptoms.
-But in some instances, their effects on adjacent brain tissue, nerves or vessels may cause serious disability.
+But sometimes, their effects on nearby brain tissue, nerves or vessels may cause serious disability.

 Because most meningiomas grow slowly, often without any significant signs and symptoms, they do not always require immediate treatment and may be monitored over time.